Skip to main content

 Natalie Pok

-Natalie Pok (she/her/hers) is a third year scholar and first-generation student majoring in Molecular and Cell Biology and minoring in Asian American and Pacific Islander Studies at Marshall College.
-She participated in the Research and Methodology Lab and later held summer internships at Escient Pharmaceuticals and La Jolla Institute of Immunology, working as a biology intern.
-She learned about CRISPR/Cas9 and qPCR techniques while also handling mice in the vivarium and later, presented at the UCSD Summer Research Conference and ABRCMS National Conference on if mast cells are expressed in asthma patients.
+Natalie Pok (she/her/hers) is a fourth year scholar and first-generation student majoring in Molecular and Cell Biology and minoring in Asian American and Pacific Islander Studies at Marshall College.
+She participated in the Research and Methodology Lab and later held summer internships at Escient Pharmaceuticals, La Jolla Institute of Immunology, and Sanford Consortium, working as a biology intern.
+She learned about CRISPR/Cas9 and qPCR techniques while also handling mice in the vivarium and later, presented at the UCSD Summer Research and ABRCMS National Conferences on if mast cells are expressed in asthma patients and the impact of CAR-T cell therapy.
 As a daughter of Cambodian immigrants raised in San Bernardino, Natalie learned at a young age about adversity within communities of color and systemic inequalities regarding lack of resources.
-Her goal is to gain more laboratory experience in order to work towards being a STEM cell biologist, utilizing the study of cells to gain a deeper understanding of diseases.
-These ambitions come from her parents’ poverty-stricken experiences in Cambodia with little to no research on cures and being involved in multiple community service organizations at her high school and UCSD.
+Her goal is to work towards being a stem cell biologist, utilizing the study of cells to gain a deeper understanding of diseases.
+These ambitions come from her parents’ poverty-stricken experiences in Cambodia with little to no research on cures and being involved in multiple community service organizations at UCSD.
 Natalie aspires to earn a PhD in Molecular and Cell Biology and become a role model to underrepresented students on their pathway to STEM by letting them know it is possible.

 • Stephanie Rios Ramirez